 The Cannabis Regulations permit the production and sale of dried cannabis, cannabis oil, and fresh cannabis (including in such forms as "pre-rolled" and in capsules and a limited number of other formats), along with cannabis plants and cannabis seeds.
-The THC content and serving size of cannabis products is regulated by the Cannabis Regulations.
-The production and sale of edibles containing cannabis and cannabis concentrates will not initially be permitted, however the federal government anticipates that such products will be legalized within one year following the coming into force of the Cannabis Act.
 The IHR defines industrial hemp as cannabis plants whose leaves and flowering heads do not contain more than 0.3% THC.
+With Edibles Regulations scheduled to come into force on October 17, 2019, the products permitted for sale has been expanded to include edibles, extracts and topicals (see table above).
+The THC content and serving size of all cannabis products is regulated by the Cannabis Regulations, as will be amended by the Edibles Regulations.